 Why do visitors need a pin code to see my site?

-By default, Elementor Cloud Websites are locked.
+By default, Elementor hosted websites are locked.
 Visitors to your website are blocked from viewing it by a lock screen that requires entering a pin code.
 This enables you to work freely, without the pressure of someone looking over your shoulder (or at your site) without you knowing it.

 Site Lock also prevents search engines from discovering your site.
 This way your SEO score won’t be affected unnecessarily.